Meet The Team

 Founder

-Dr. Indra Lahiri is an organizational psychologist and is currently completing post-doctoral studies in Traumatic Stress with the Trauma Research Foundation.
-For decades, Indra worked with Fortune 50 companies to help them address challenges related to diversity, inclusion, equity, and belonging, providing her with a unique perspective on how humans grow and change.
+Indra Lahiri, PhD, MSEd is an organizational psychologist certified in Traumatic Stress Studies.
+With decades of experience working with Fortune 50 companies, Indra has addressed challenges related to trauma, resilience, diversity, inclusion, equity, and belonging, offering her a unique perspective on human growth and change.

 The sanctuary is not named after Indra, but rather she is named after the Hindu God Indra who created Indraloka (Sanskrit name for the heaven for the Gods).